-Fortunately, the dephasing due to the B_0 inhomogeneity can be reversed by adding the B_1 pulse ($\theta=180^\circ$) after τ time elapsed from the first pulse ($\theta=90^\circ$).
+Fortunately, the dephasing due to the B0 inhomogeneity can be reversed by adding the B1 pulse (θ = 180°) after τ time elapsed from the first pulse (θ = 90°).
 The second pulse flips the protons, which reverses the dephasing process, meaning that the protons will return to the same phase after τ time elapsed from the second pulse.
 This subsequent pulse is referred to as a 'refocusing pulse.'
 When spins return to the same phase, the 'spin echo' signal is produced.
+Generation of one spin echo is illustrated on Figure 4.
 The NMR device can be configured to produce a series of refocusing pulses, thus generating a series of spin echoes.
-This series or sequence of refocusing 180° pulses is known as Carr-Purcell-Meiboom-Gill (CPMG) pulse sequence, while the recorded sequence of echoes is called the 'spin echo train' 6 .
+This series or sequence of refocusing 180° pulses is known as Carr-Purcell-Meiboom-Gill (CPMG) pulse sequence, while the recorded sequence of echoes is called the 'spin echo train' 13.